Mata Hari: Dutch East Indies

 The marriage was overall a disappointment.
-Rudolf was an alcoholic, physically abused Margaretha, and blamed her for his lack of promotion.
+MacLeod was an alcoholic, physically abused Zelle, and blamed her for his lack of promotion.
 He openly kept a concubine, a socially accepted practice in the Dutch East Indies at the time.
-When Rudolf was posted to Medan, Margaretha and the children remained in Toempoeng with the family of Mr. van Rheede, the government comptroller.
-Friends of Margaretha's in the Netherlands recall her writing to them around this time to say that she had taken the name Mata Hari, the word for "sun" in the local Indonesian language (literally, "eye of the day").
+When Rudolf was posted to Medan, Zelle and the children remained in Toempoeng with the family of Mr. van Rheede, the government comptroller.
+Friends of Zelle's in the Netherlands recall her writing to them around this time to say that she had taken the name Mata Hari, the word for "sun" in the local Indonesian language (literally, "eye of the day").

-At Rudolf's urging, Margaretha returned to him, but his behavior did not change.
+At MacLeod's urging, Zelle returned to him, but his behavior did not change.
 In 1899, their children fell violently ill from complications relating to the treatment of syphilis contracted from their parents, though the family claimed an irate servant poisoned them.
 Jeanne survived, but Norman died.
-Some sources maintain that one of Rudolf's enemies may have poisoned their supper to kill both of their children.
+Some sources maintain that one of MacLeod's enemies may have poisoned their supper to kill both of their children.
 After moving back to the Netherlands, the couple officially separated on 30 August 1902.
-The divorce became final in 1906, and Margaretha was awarded custody of Jeanne.
-Rudolf was legally required to pay child support but never did.
+The divorce became final in 1906, and Zelle was awarded custody of Jeanne.
+MacLeod was legally required to pay child support but never did.
 Once when Jeanne visited Rudolf, he did not return her to her mother.
-Margaretha did not have the resources to fight the situation and accepted it, believing that while Rudolf had been an abusive husband, he had been a good father.
+Zelle did not have the resources to fight the situation and accepted it, believing that while Rudolf had been an abusive husband, he had been a good father.
 Jeanne later died at the age of 21, possibly from complications related to syphilis.